 Far too often people rush into the water without giving much thought to what they are doing.
 Often the ideal place to cross is not where the trail meets the river.
 Take time to assess your options.

 - Swiftness & Depth: If the river is fast flowing and above knee depth then it is potentially dangerous.
-If it is above thigh height and moving quickly, it may be a good idea to rethink your crossing and either look elsewhere or make camp and try again the following day.
-Note that in glacial areas, it is usually easier to cross rivers early in the morning, as progressively warmer temperatures will mean that water levels rise throughout the day.
+If it is above thigh height and moving quickly, it may be a good idea to either rethink your crossing point and/or make camp and try again the following day.
+Note that it is easier to ford snow-fed rivers early in the morning, as progressively warmer temperatures mean that water levels will rise throughout the day.

 - Width: Generally speaking, look for a spot that is wide and shallow/braided, with feasible points at which to both enter and exit the water (i.e. avoid high banks).
-Avoid crossing at narrow or “chokepoints” where the current will be strongest.
+Avoid crossing at narrow (“choke”) points where the current will be strongest.

 - Run-out: If the crossing is a difficult one, investigate where the river is heading in case of a fall.
 Avoid crossing anywhere that the run-out leads to dangerous rapids or waterfalls.

-- Protection: In addition to your backpack liner (e.g. a large plastic bag with which you line the inside your pack), it is a good idea to have all of your electronics and any other valuables safely stored inside smaller sealable plastic or “dry” bags.
-Before crossing, tie off your pack liner with a knot or thick rubber band; if sealed correctly, the trapped air will act as a buoyancy aid in case of a worst case scenario (see below).
+- Protection: In addition to your backpack liner (e.g. a large trash compactor bag), it is a good idea to have all of your electronics and any other valuables stored safely inside smaller waterproof bags.
+Before crossing, tie off your pack liner with a knot and/or thick rubber band; if sealed correctly, the trapped air will act as a buoyancy aid in case of a worst case scenario (see below).

-- Unbuckle: Unbuckle your sternum strap and hip belt.
-Slightly loosen your shoulder straps.
+- Loosen Up: Slightly loosen your hip belt, shoulder and sternum straps.
 Not too much, as this could add to instability.
-If a fall occurs, you need to be able to either quickly release your pack or hold it against your chest for buoyancy purposes.
+If a fall occurs and you are swept downstream, you need to be able to either quickly release your pack or hold it against your chest for buoyancy purposes.
 The one place you do not want it is against your back, where it will act as a weight in dragging you down.

 - Keep Your Shoes On: If the crossing is a difficult one, keep your shoes on.
 Wet feet are a small price to pay for the added protection, traction and stability that shoes/boots can offer.